 Doctors can still order what would be considered inappropriate or rarely appropriate imaging if they see fit.
 But it will be recorded as such by the Centers for Medicare & Medicaid.
 And physicians who are found to use inappropriate testing too much may have to start getting prior authorization from CMS whenever they want to order an imaging study.

 Dr. Doukky said the goal of reducing inappropriate cardiac testing is an important one.
 Yet, he said we need to figure out how to do this without loading more work on physicians.
 Making changes to the billing processes for Medicare and Medicaid, so that it indicates when a CDSM has been consulted, will also need to happen at hospitals before the change goes into effect, Dr. Doukky pointed out.

 “There are a lot of unknowns about how this will play out in the real world and what the potential unintended consequences would be,” he noted.
 “Critical to the success of this effort is having close collaboration between all stakeholders, including referring physicians, imagers, information technology leaders and billing services to mitigate any difficulty in implementing CMS’ new requirements and most importantly, maintaining patient access to timely imaging procedures.”

-Dr. Claudia Fegan, Executive Medical Director of CCHHS who did not take part in Dr. Doukky’s paper, commended Dr. Doukky for bringing to light a critical issue that will have system-wide ramifications.
+Dr. Claudia Fegan, Executive Medical Director of CCH who did not take part in Dr. Doukky’s paper, commended Dr. Doukky for bringing to light a critical issue that will have system-wide ramifications.